Davoyandun/challenge-frontend-ecommerce/README.md

 It is important to complete this task in order to complete the following tasks:
 - Include the “Add to cart” function for each product.
-- Include the “Remove from cart” funcion each product added to the cart.
+- Include the “Remove from cart” function each product added to the cart.

 For both tasks you can use the UseContext hook.